MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/format-your-bot-messages.md

 ## Support by individual platform

-Support for text formatting varies by type of message and by platform.
+Support for text formatting varies by type of message and platform.

 ### Text-only messages